 475 ÷ 19

-Therefore, these solutions are designed in such a way that the student finds it very easy to understand the concepts.
+These solutions are designed in such a way that the student finds it very easy to understand the concepts.
 Furthermore, questions are provided that depict real-life scenarios where these concepts are being used.
-Students can practice class 5 NCERT solutions for maths all chapters and can excel in them.
+Students can practice class 5 NCERT Solutions for Maths for all chapters and excel in them.